openforcefield/openff-bespokefit/docs/getting-started/installation.md

 :::

 :::{note}
-Installing Psi4 into an existing environment sometimes fails because of subtle differences in compiled dependencies found in multiple channels.
+On Linux, installing Psi4 into an existing environment sometimes fails because of subtle differences in compiled dependencies found in multiple channels.
 An alternative is to install everything when initially creating the environment using, with AmberTools: